SSAGESLabs/PySAGES/docs/notebooks/Umbrella_Integration_PySAGES_HOOMD.md

 ```

 <!-- #region id="YRPnU0CJY31J" -->
-With the ability to generate the simulation context, we start to set up the umbrella integation method - starting with the CV that describes the single A particle along the varying axis of the external potential.
+With the ability to generate the simulation context, we start to set up the umbrella integration method - starting with the CV that describes the single A-particle along the varying axis of the external potential.
 <!-- #endregion -->

 ```python id="_o7puY5Sao5h"